 CBIZ Wellbeing Insights Issue 43

 In this day and age of fast paced everything, it is important to find a place of calm around us and within us.
+The terrace offers many opportunities for activities, both individual and group.
 Many folks that live at the Terrace Retirement Community find a quiet place normally looking out at nature or going out and being in nature.
 Some do exercise like Thai Chi or just sit a while and take time to reenergize.
 While living in an independent senior apartment complex it can be busy and bustling so quiet and calm can also be found in their apartment home.
 May we all find a place of calm in our own life.